 For children in the custody of DCS or adopted children, contact the DCS Specialist or the DCS Supervisor to inform them of the need for assistance in re-engaging the member and the DCS out-of-home placement (e.g., foster home, kinship or group home).
-If unsuccessful, contact the Mercy RBHA Child Welfare Single Point of Contact at [DCS@MercyCareAZ.org](mailto:DCS@MercyCareAZ.org) to assist with reengagement.
-For Mercy DCS CHP Youth who have been in services under one year and all reengagement attempts have been unsuccessful, please contact the Mercy RBHA Child Welfare Single Point of Contact at [DCS@MercyCareAZ.org](mailto:DCS@MercyCareAZ.org).
+If unsuccessful, contact the Mercy RBHA Child Welfare Single Point of Contact at DCS@MercyCareAZ.org to assist with reengagement.
+For Mercy DCS CHP Youth who have been in services under six months and all re-engagement attempts have been unsuccessful, please contact the Mercy RBHA Child Welfare Single Point of Contact at DCS@MercyCareAZ.org.